toddeTV/toddeTV/README.md

-# Thorsten Seyschab

-First of all: Hi there 👋 Nice to meet you.
+# Hey there 👋 Nice to meet you.

 My name is Thorsten Seyschab and I am a computer scientist specialiced on web development and databases.
 I like humans - most of the time.
 So feel free to contact me.
 I would be happy to meet you 😄